 Luckily, we’ve got you covered!
-Check out the video below for some tips on cooking a turkey that you can rub in the faces of your loved ones–figuratively, of course (at least until next year).
+Check out the video below for some tips on cooking a turkey that you can rub in the faces of your loved ones.
 You can also read these tips below the video.
 If you’re new to MEATER, we recommend trying out the product with some simple cooks so that you can get accustomed to it before any high-stakes cooks.

 - Rub your turkey with salt, and place it uncovered in the fridge to dry brine overnight, or for a few days if possible.
 This will break down tough muscle proteins in the turkey to make the meat more tender and juicy, while also drying out the skin for maximum crispiness.